slick-codes/json-validace/README.md

 # Description

-JSON validace (json-validace) is an open source schema base validator that allows developers validate json and javascript object using an object Schema.
+JSON validace (json-validace) is an open source schema base validator that allows developers validate json and javascript object using an itiutive object schema.

 #### Why use json-validace